UniMath/agda-unimath/src/foundation/symmetric-difference.lagda.md

 ## Properties

 ### The coproduct of two decidable subtypes is equivalent to their symmetric difference plus two times their intersection

+This is also known as the _inclusion-exclusion principle_.

 ```agda
 module _